PlainsightAI/filter-crop/CONTRIBUTING.md

-# Contributing to the Crop Filter
+# Contributing to Clipper

-Thanks for your interest in improving the **Crop Filter**, a standalone ROI cropping utility that uses OpenFilter as a framework! 🪚
+Thanks for your interest in improving **Clipper**, a standalone ROI cropping utility that uses OpenFilter as a framework! 🪚
 Whether you're optimizing performance, improving detection handling, fixing a bug, or refining the docs — your help is appreciated.

 This guide walks you through:

-* Setting up a local development environment for working on the Crop Filter
+* Setting up a local development environment for working on Clipper
 * Writing and running tests
-* Running the Crop Filter with the OpenFilter CLI
+* Running Clipper with the OpenFilter CLI
 * Our conventions for PRs and commit formatting
 * How to sign your commits (we follow the DCO)
 * Where to ask for help or offer ideas